mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "Two days, now we–" she replied.

 "-Two days?!" he was incredulous, holding his head in agony.
-"Why?
-Why did you do this to me?"
+The memories of that night felt like a dream he'd just woken up from, but as he looked around the dream stitched itself back into a reality and the guilt the kanosin had held back came washing over him.
+"Why?" he asked through anguished breaths.
+"Why did you do this to me?"

 "The kanosin will wear off" she said, some trouble in her voice.